The Jesus Fund

 How to Apply

 This funder does not have a public application process.
-The Jesus Fund operates as a supporting organization to the National Christian Foundation in Alpharetta, Georgia.
+The Jesus Fund operates as a supporting organisation to the National Christian Foundation in Alpharetta, Georgia.
 This means the foundation directs its grants through NCF's infrastructure rather than accepting unsolicited applications directly.

-Organizations seeking support would likely need to:
+Organisations seeking support would likely need to:

 Decision Timeline